-Meet Rati Gupta, dancer, actress and one of the most fun people to talk to!
-With my TV-binging habits at an all-time high and more and more South Asians getting cast, when Brown Girl Magazine had the opportunity to interview this dynamic, Janet Jackson-loving “FutureMan” actress, we had to jump on it!
+Meet Rati Gupta, actress, dancer and one of the most fun people to talk to!
+With my TV-binging habits at an all-time high and more and more South Asians being cast, when Brown Girl Magazine had the opportunity to interview this dynamic, Janet Jackson-loving “FutureMan” actress, we had to jump on it!
 Keep reading to learn all about Rati Gupta and her journey to the Big (Bang) Screen!

 View this post on Instagram

 Could you tell us a little about yourself?

 I am an actress based in Los Angeles, California.
 I grew up in Indiana, and was a dancer from the beginning.
 Dance taught me confidence, something I really struggled with and was insecure about because I didn’t see myself in my surroundings.
 I took up the Indian classical dance form, Kathak, ended up doing ballet, tap and jazz, and eventually joined the cheerleading squad in high school, and became captain of my dance team.

 Starting out in dance, did you see yourself becoming an actress?